schtauffen/mithril-random-gif/README.md

-# silverback
+# rocket

-A webpack/cycle starter for personal use
+A webpack/koa starter for personal use